MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 ## Tension

 You will need to keep the same tension throughout the project in order for each piece to fit together.

+Do not pull on the yarn after each stitch in an attempt at making your work tighter because it is an amigurumi crochet pattern - if you are using a 2.5 mm hook, it will get tight with your usual tension!

 ## How to use the stitch markers